 To blanch the chicken legs, place them into a tall, skinny soup pot and cover with cold water.
 Bring the water up to a boil over medium-high heat.

 Skim the impurities off the top as they rise to the surface.
 Once the water comes to a boil, drain and discard the murky water.
 Cover the chicken legs with cold water and return to the heat.
 Slowly bring to a simmer, skimming any additional impurities off the surface.

 In the meantime, prepare your mise en place.

 To prepare the mirepoix, peel and cut the onions into large dice.
-Cut the celery and carrots into about 1/2" -inch pieces.
+Cut the celery and carrots into about 1/2-inch pieces.
 Peel the garlic.
-Gather the bouquet garni (parsley, thyme, bay leaves and peppercorns).
+Gather the other aromatics (parsley, thyme, bay leaves and peppercorns).

 Once the meat has just cooked through, remove the legs from the broth.
 Set aside to cool.

 Once the legs are cool enough to handle, remove the nice chunks of meat from the bones and set aside.
 The meat can be used in other preparations or it can be added back to the broth later, if making chicken soup.*